kubernetes-sigs/gateway-api/geps/gep-3798/index.md

 * Gateway API Implementers: Receive a clear specification for implementing client IP-based session persistence, fostering interoperability and reducing divergent approaches.

-* Users with Stateful Applications: Applications that rely on client IP affinity (e.g., certain legacy applications, gaming servers, or applications with in-memory session stores) will directly benefit from a reliable and configurable persistence mechanism.
+* Users with Stateful Applications: Applications that rely on client IP Persistence (e.g., certain legacy applications, gaming servers, or applications with in-memory session stores) will directly benefit from a reliable and configurable persistence mechanism.

 ## API